TheZaw/ChrisLopez/README.md

 # welcome to my personal website
-# please be patient as i learn how to do more with CSS and HTML
+# please be patient as I learn how to do more with CSS and HTML